Gamlr/airconsole-construct2/README.md

 - Must have translations in the Developer Console
 - If translation missing, undefined string returned (make sure you are not translating the word undefined)
 - More info available here: https://developers.airconsole.com/#!/guides/translations
-- One minor bug with offline mode, alerts an error.
-Should be fixed soon(aka: this is still a work in progress).

 ## Version 1.7.0.19
 * On device motion should be a trigger